 The short answer

-Here is the buying guide I would give a founder friend over coffee.
+Here is the shortest honest buying guide I can give you.

 Best for keyword overlap

-Ahrefs if you care about depth, backlink context, and living in the weeds.
+Ahrefs is my pick if you care about depth, backlink context, and content gap work.

 Best for PPC intel